FABULA ARGENTEA SUBMISSION GUIDELINES

-Writers of quality fiction up to 10,000 words are invited to submit to our triannual magazine.
+Writers of quality fiction up to 8,000 words are invited to submit to our quarterly magazine.

 Give us something unexpected.
 Amaze us with your writing, use of language, sense of story, and memorable characters.
-Give us a story that we and our readers will not be able to forget and will eagerly recommend to others.
-What we want are stories that start off with an intriguing line or premise and follow through to the end.
-We’ve declined many otherwise good stories that lack a strong ending or that wander off track.
+Give us a story that we and our readers will not be able to forget.
+Give us an intriguing opening or premise, then follow it through to a strong ending.
+Pieces that don’t do this will usually be declined.

-We accept previously published stories that are exceptional, but we prefer that pieces not be currently available online (unless it’s in an obscure magazine) or were published more than five years ago.
+We accept previously published exceptional stories, but we prefer that pieces not be currently available online or were published more than five years ago.

-(1) “Relationship stories” that involve troubled or abusive relationships or cheating partners.
-A boy-meets-girl, then boy-loses-girl piece isn’t going to cut it unless it’s really different all the others like it.
+(1) “Relationship stories” that involve troubled or abusive relationships, cheating partners, and boy-meets-girl, then boy-loses-girl (or vice-versa).

 (4) Pieces that are not stories, meaning they do not contain conflict and a resolution or resonance.

-(6) Stories about or that reference some current event or individual in the news.
-We may enjoy reading them, but they’re not what we want to publish.
-Ask yourself if the story would have impact or significance ten or twenty years from now.
-If not, then we likely won’t accept it.
+(5) Stories about or reference some current event or individual in the news.
+If the story would not have impact or significance ten or twenty years from now, we’re not interested.

 Each published piece will include a comment on “Why we chose to publish” stating why the editors selected it and considered it exceptional.

 Our editorial policies respect the artistic license of our authors.
 However, there are rare occasions when changes are needed that go beyond basic spelling, grammar, and punctuation corrections.
-In any case, the author will always be given final approval, prior to publication, over substantial edits made by our staff.
-We appreciate your willingness to work with us in this regard.
+The author will always be given final approval, prior to publication, over all edits, even minor ones.

 All submissions should have one-inch margins.
-Use a standard font such as, Arial, Calibri, Times Roman, Courier in 11 or 12 point size.
+Use a standard font such as, Arial, Calibri, Times Roman, Courier in 11 pt or 12 pt size.
 Line spacing is unimportant.
 Please refrain from using fancy headers or footers, text effects, background colors or images because these will not be reproduced in the final published piece.
-We generally choose our own picture to accompany the story, but if you have a particular image you’d like, we will consider it.

 We publish at the beginning of January, May, and September.
-We read submissions continuously, but we cut off submissions for a given issue approximately one month before the issue.
-All works that arrive after a cut-off date will remain in the queue for the following issue.
-We diligently try to respond within two-three weeks.
+We cut off submissions for a given issue approximately one month before.
+Submissions after a cut-off date will be considered for the next issue.
+We try to respond within two to three weeks.

 Rights and Payment: